telerik/ajax-docs/testing-with-test-studio/test-studio-translators-for-telerik-ui-for-asp.net-ajax-.md

 ![Verifications](images/introduction-teststudio-translators-verifications.png)

 These are just two of the many scenarios where translators make testing controls easier.
-Using [Telerik® UI for ASP.NET Ajax translators for Test Studio](http://docs.telerik.com/teststudio/getting-started/test-recording/translators), you can gain more control over actions and verifications while spending less time building and maintaining your tests.
+Using [Telerik® UI for ASP.NET AJAX translators for Test Studio](http://docs.telerik.com/teststudio/getting-started/test-recording/translators), you can gain more control over actions and verifications while spending less time building and maintaining your tests.